-- The Vinerian Reader in English Law (so long as that office shall exist) and the holder of any Professorship which may hereafter be founded in the Faculty of Law. - The Examiners in this School for the time being, and all persons who have served in that capacity within the three years preceding. - The Members of the Board may from time to time (if they shall think fit) add by co-optation not more than three persons.
+The Vinerian Reader in English Law (so long as that office shall exist) and the holder of any Professorship which may hereafter be founded in the Faculty of Law.

+The Examiners in this School for the time being, and all persons who have served in that capacity within the three years preceding.
+[Until the expiration of three years from Easter Term, 1872, this description shall be deemed to include persons who shall have served as Examiners in the present School of Law and Modern History.]

+The Members of the Board may from time to time (if they shall think fit) add by co-optation not more than three persons.
 Every person so added shall retire at the end of two years, but shall be reeligible.